delapuente/RFCs/0023-executor-primitive.md

 from qiskit import samplex
 from qiskit.samplex.annotations import InjectNoise, Twirl

-# The proposal is aligned with IBM current push in enabling quantum information
+# The proposal is aligned with IBM current push in boosting quantum information
 # research through its offering and so, places the ExecutorProgram and the
 # Executor within a `quantum_info` module inside `qiskit_ibm_runtime` package.
 from qiskit_ibm_runtime.quantum_info import ExecutorProgram, Executor